 The disruptions in shipping and the transitory economic environment due to significant inflationary pressures created a favourable market environment for placing the Company's bonds.
 Potential higher rates give us the opportunity for higher profit margins.
-During the lockdown, the Company took full advantage of the pause to immediately grow its operations upon reopening, having expanded and adapted its lending model to 2 more high return business segments.
-Clients have already been briefed and are fully ready to proceed when the Company feels that the timing is right to onboard these projects.
+The market environment created client need for crypto bond.
+The directors made their enquiries and this type of bond is similar to the shipping bond and therefore actively being pursued for listing.
+Directors are pleased to note that the number of clients have approached them to participate in such a bond when this is listed.
 This coming year, cash flow will far exceed initial expectations per our business plan.
 In conclusion, by issuing at least one shipping bond and posting two more, the Company will transform from a start-up level to one of growth.